SummerCash/mc-summercash/README.md

 `/transaction <recipient> <amount of SMC>` will create, sign, and publish a transaction for the given amount to the SummerCash network.
 Like `/balance`, this command will only work if a user has created an account.

-## Other
+## Bugs
-Please report any bugs you find.
+Please report any bugs you find in the bugs.md file.
+A formal write-up is not necessary.